kudashevs/laravel-share-buttons/README.md

 ## Usage

 The package is easy to use.
 It provides a fluent interface to build the share buttons code.
-You can just use a couple of methods to start a method chaining.
-They are:
+To start a method chaining, you just need to use one of the specific methods.
+These methods are:

 ```
 page($url, $title = '', $options = [])